 11. No Professional Servicer Designated at Funding

-A loan that closes without a designated servicer leaves payment tracking, escrow management, and default triggers in the hands of a lender who may not have the systems or bandwidth to manage them consistently.
+A loan that closes without a designated servicer hands payment tracking, escrow administration, and default triggers to a lender without the systems or bandwidth to manage them consistently.
+For an overview of what professional loan boarding covers from day one, see NSC’s guide to loan boarding.

 - Lender plans to self-service using spreadsheets or manual tracking